deadratfink/jy-transform/docs/USAGE.md

 # Usage

 The module can bu used on CLI or as API.
 The latter is fully [Promise](http://bluebirdjs.com/docs/api-reference.html) based.
-Besides transformation this module can also be used for laoding and/or writing YAML, JS or JSON files.
+Besides transformation this module can also be used for loading and/or writing YAML, JS or JSON files.

 ## Usage Types